adaltas/ece-webtech-2022-fall/courses/webtech/modules/03.webapi/index.md

 duration: 1h
 ---

-# Web API with Node.js
+# Web API | with REST and Express.js

 The module will introduce Express framework to write a web application that exposes REST API services.